Magnetism in Gemstones

 Pg.
 1) Overview, Blue Spinel, Cobalt Spinel

-In rare cases, Gahnite can have blue body color.
+In rare cases, Gahnite can have blue body color due to cobalt.
 Blue Gahnite crystals colored by iron and cobalt have been found in Nigeria.
-The blue Gahnite Spinel pictured below shows a Drag response rather than a Strong magnetic response due to its light weight.
+The blue Gahnite Spinel pictured below shows a Drag response rather than a Strong magnetic response as a result of its light weight.
 The magnetic susceptibility is likely due entirely to iron.
 The cobalt exists only in trace amounts, and the zinc is diamagnetic.

 Gahnite, 0.43ct, Nigeria, RI 1.791